Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

     - Refrain from opening load doors, fast-traveling, or saving while menus are open, especially if a companion player is controlling menus.
 Data from the companion player (ex. name, race name, skill levels, or inventory) may still be copied to player 1 when the game saves, which can only be undone by reloading an older save.

 #### The following systems are not fully implemented or have some issues:
+- Crosshair magnetism:
+	- The math for the crosshair 'stickiness' feature does not account for the true orientation of objects' bounding boxes and their pixel dimensions relative to the camera's orientation as of now and instead relies on a simpler approximation of the objects' heights and widths on screen.
+	- This rudimentary approximation leads to situations where the object's true width/height is much lower or higher than its corresponding calculated dimension, and moving the crosshair across the object is a lot faster or slower than it should be.
+	- Will look into a proper estimation of said object dimensions in the future to cover edge cases, such as oddly shaped activators or objects rotated significantly with respect to their default orientation.
 - Projectile trajectory adjustments:
     - Predictive projectiles are not accurate when targeting fast-moving targets, such as dragons, because angular momentum is not taken into account as of now and NPC targets accelerate erratically.
 Consider switching to homing projectiles instead.
     - Certain enemies are difficult to hit, such as mudcrabs, because ~~they are the strongest beings in Tamriel~~ some of their model's targetable nodes protrude from their collision capsule and do not collide with projectiles.
-    - Beam projectiles, such as Lightning Bolt, fail to hit targets at times, especially when fired along sloped terrain.
+    - Beam projectiles, such as Lightning Bolt, fail to hit targets at times, especially when fired along sloped terrain or pitched upward or downward too much.
 - Staff usage for companion players:
     - No animations when casting.
     - Enchantment charging not implemented.